bioinfo-pf-curie/nf-CRISPR/docs/installation.md

 If you would like to make changes to the pipeline, it's best to make a fork on GitHub and then clone the files.
 Once cloned you can run the pipeline directly as above.

 ## 3) Pipeline configuration

-By default, the pipeline loads a basic server configuration [`conf/base.config`](../conf/base.config) This uses a number of sensible defaults for process requirements and is suitable for running on a simple (if powerful!) local server.
+By default, the pipeline loads a basic server configuration [`conf/base.config`](../conf/base.config).
+This uses a number of sensible defaults for process requirements and is suitable for running on a simple local server.

 Be warned of two important points about this default configuration: